wrfchem-leeds/WRFotron/WRFotron_user_guide.md

 - Biomass burning plume rise throughout the boundary layer (bbinjectscheme = 2).
     - The original option 2 was 50% at the surface and 50% evenly throughout the BL.
     - The new option 2 has all BB emissions evenly distributed throughout the BL.
+    - To add the bbinjectscheme to any new version of WRFChem, follow the instructions [here](https://github.com/wrfchem-leeds/WRFotron/blob/master/additional_docs/add_bbinjectscheme.md).
 - Diurnal cycle from Olivier et al., (2003).
 - Aerosol optical properties approximated by Maxwell-Garnett.
 - Updated TUV scheme for photolysis (phot_opt = 4).